1132520084/learngit/readme.txt

-liuhongwei is a very good man. yuezijiao is a good girlfriend.
+liuhongwei is a very good man. yuezijiao is a good girlfriend for me.